 - Military science fiction: told from the point of view of the military, or a main character who is a soldier in the military.
 This is essentially is the addition of science fiction elements into a military fiction story (some military science fiction stories fit at least somewhat in the “hard science fiction” subgenre as well.)

 - Punk: Several different Science Fiction subgenres, normally categorized by distinct technologies and sciences.
 The themes tend to be cynical or dystopian, and a person, or group of people, fighting the corruption of the government.
-Include Cyberpunk, Postcyberpunk, Retropunk, Steampunk, Biopunk, Nanopunk, etc Nanopunk can be considered hard’ or ‘soft’, depending on one’s views regarding the plausibility of nanotechnology
+Include Cyberpunk, Postcyberpunk, Retropunk, Steampunk, Biopunk, Nanopunk, and I would add Spacepunk.
+Nanopunk can be considered hard’ or ‘soft’, depending on one’s views regarding the plausibility of nanotechnology

 - Social science fiction: concerned less with the scientific background and more with sociological speculation about human society.
 Exploration of fictional societies allows science fiction to criticize the contemporary world and to present solutions, to portray alternative societies